 If you notice that the messages pile up in the buffer quicker than you expected but you still want to keep your storage use within certain limits, you can go one of the two ways (or both):

-If your infrastructure requires more elements in the flespi platform than the default Commercial plan allows, you are welcome to go beyond the limitations by as much as you need.
-At extra cost.
+If your infrastructure requires more elements in the flespi platform than the Commercial plans provide by default, you are welcome to go beyond the limitations by as much as you need.
+At an extra cost.
 How will we charge you?
 You can find the monthly prices for extra elements in the table above or on the pricing page.

 The logic is similar to storage calculation.
-We will collect daily statistics for each element type and average it for the given month rounding up to the closest integer where necessary.
+We will collect the daily average for each element type and average it for the given month rounding up to the closest integer where necessary.

 Example: You created the fourth channel on November 1 and used it for 15 days.
 Then created the fifth channel on November 1 and used it for the entire month (30 days).
 Therefore, in November you had (5*15 + 4*15) / 30 = 4.5 = 5 channels on average.

 You will pay €30 * (5 total channels — 3 default channels) = €60.

 You can request the integration of a new device model or an entirely new protocol.
 This process may vary in terms of required time and efforts from our engineers, so it is usually estimated on a case-by-case basis.
 Here's a detailed explanation of possible scenarios.